franciscolopezsancho/akka-topics/betting-house/README.md

 ## Intro
-The following is for you to start to get familiar with most of the concepts you have been learning in the book.
-This application is only an scaffold by not means it is finished.
-I encourage you to test diferent scenarios until you break or find the things don't work as you would expected.
-With the knowledge you have acquire till here you should be able to improve the application and take it to the next level.
+This project is designed to reinforce most of the concepts you learned in this book.
+This application is just a scaffold, it is by no means finished.
+I encourage you to test different scenarios until you find that something is broken or doesn't work as you expected.
+For example, you can start with the TODO  created for you IntegrationSpec.

+There are also some suggestions in SuggestionsSpec.

+With the knowledge you have acquired so far, you should be able to improve the application and take it to the next level.

 ## Run in local docker